olivertowers/aaz/Commands/document-db/cluster/replica/_promote.md

-# [Command] _document-db cluster replica promote_
+# [Command] _docdb cluster replica promote_

-Promotes a replica mongo cluster to be primary.
+Promotes a replica Document DB cluster to be primary.

 ## Versions